DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-23-environmental-retrospective.md

 <h2 class="post-h2">Highlighting the Narrative</h2>

-During this process, I wanted the area to be imbued with ONEiRA’s story and reflect aspects of it visually.
+During this process, I wanted the area to be imbued with <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a>’s story and reflect aspects of it visually.
 Specifically, without giving away too much, this area represents conflict and I wanted to highlight that aspect through the environmental design.

 By using a material mapping plugin that maps meshes to a material instance using a datatable, I was able to achieve this.
 By simply adding two material instances to each mesh, the conflict could be highlighted in the very foundation of the tower.